 A number of different models were offered dedicated to just wood turning, all based on the same headstock cabinet leg in welded steel plate and its enclosed drive system (dual-purpose lathes of a different design were also listed, shown here).
 Although early versions often carried badges proclaiming "Educator", the basic wood lathe was listed as Type TDS 6W.L., this having a heavy bed in cast iron with the separate headstock and tailstock-end support plinths joined by a useful if narrow tool tray.
-Two different beds were used - the standard type being a simple flat-topped design to take the ordinary tool rest with another having a V-shaped way at the front and a flat at the back; this latter arrangement being intended to take the (rarely-found) rack-driven carriage assembly intended for light-duty metal turning.
-The centre height was 5.125 inches (130 mm), the distance between centres 36 inches (914 mm) with a very large diameter bowl-turning attachment provided as part of the regular equipment.
+Two different beds were used - the standard type being a simple flat-topped design to take the ordinary tool rest with another having a V-shaped way at the front and a flat at the back.
+This latter arrangement was intended to take the (rarely-found) rack-driven carriage assembly intended for light-duty metal turning, the Model type being the T.D.S.3, a lathe that also carried the name "Educator".
+On all models, the centre height was 5.125 inches (130 mm), the distance between centres 36 inches (914 mm) with a very large diameter bowl-turning attachment provided as part of the regular equipment.
 For dedicated bowl turning the makers offered the Type T.D.S.
 6B.T. this being available with either a single tool rest to the right of the spindle, or one to the left as well when the configuration was referred to as the T.D.S.
 6B.T.D.
-Both sides were arranged so as to turn the same maximum diameter as the bowl-turning unit on the standard lathe.
+Both sides were arranged to turn the same maximum diameter as the bowl-turning unit on the standard lathe.
 Also offered was a short-bed lathe for between centres work, the T.D.S.
 6S.B. - a lathe usually found with the end-mounted bowl-turning attachment.

-The lathe was supplied complete with 5 and 12-inch faceplates, 6-inch and 12-inch T-rests, a soft No. 3 Morse centre and a hard Wood-prong centre for the headstock and, on some versions not equipped with the spindle lock, a 11/2" A.F. spanner to lock the spindle and a grease gun.
+Supplied new with the TDS6 were 5 and 12-inch faceplates, 6-inch and 12-inch T-rests, a soft No. 3 Morse centre and a hard Wood-prong centre for the headstock and, on some versions not equipped with the spindle lock, a 11/2" A.F. spanner to lock the spindle and a grease gun.
 On most examples of the TDS 6W.L. the tailstock-end bed support was arranged with a hinge-open door that gave access to a small but useful turning-tool storage cabinet.

 A comprehensive range of accessories was offered including backgear for slow speeds, a rack-operated saddle and screw-feed compound slide rest to convert the machine for precision wood or light-duty metal turning; a dust-extraction unit that could be fitted to the back of a lathe's stand; left and right-hand curved tool rests for bowl turning; a 300 mm sanding disc; a200 mm faceplate; a combined 74 mm faceplate and screw chuck; a dowel collet chuck; cup chuck; 100 or 125 mm self-centring 3-jaw chucks; tailstock drill chuck; tailstock rotating centre; tailstock Morse taper mounted V-pad; a plain drill pad; heavy-duty hollow rotating centre; a quick-action lever-operated conversion for the tailstock to permit deep hole boring; a long-hole auger drill; cup and fork centres; a screw-on spindle nose "false nose" spindle to take polishing mops; a screw-on 12 mm capacity key-operated drill chuck; a tilting sanding table with mitre fence; low-volt lighting; an extra-long 750 mm tool rest; sets of tuning tools and a "combination coil-grip chuck" of a design that appears not to have been over popular...